PARRY'S CHAI TEA

 On a medium/high stove setting, pour the water in a medium sized saucepan and bring to a low simmer.

-Add chai masala, chai patti (tea leafs), fennel seeds, ginger & jaggery, stirring until combined.
+Add chai masala, chai patti (tea leaves), fennel seeds, ginger & jaggery, stirring until combined.

 Bring it to boil until the spices become aromatic (1-2 minutes).